 Sales and Use Tax

 A 3% State rate of sales or use tax applies to retail sales of aircraft and boats with a maximum tax of $1,500 per article.
-The 4.75% general State rate of sales or use tax applies to retail sales of manufactured homes.
-The 4.75% general State rate of sales or use tax applies to sales of modular homes.
-Aircraft, boats, manufactured homes and modular homes are not subject to the local and transit sales and use taxes.
+Fifty percent (50%) of the sales price of each modular home or manufactured home sold at retail, including all accessories attached to a modular home or manufactured home when delivered to a purchaser, is subject to the general 4.75% State rate of sales and use tax.
+Aircraft, boats, modular homes and manufactured homes are not subject to the local and transit sales and use taxes.

 A 2% local rate of sales or use tax applies to retail sales and purchases of qualifying food; the 0.50% transit county sales and use tax for public transportation and the additional 0.25% local rate in the counties listed above does not apply.
 Purchases of non-qualifying food are subject to the general 4.75% State and applicable local and transit rates of sales and use tax.
 For additional information on the taxation of food, refer to Section 19 of the Sales and Use Tax Technical Bulletins.

 In those instances where a sales tax has not been paid on taxable items, a use tax at the applicable rate applies on taxable items purchased or received from within or without this State for storage, use, or consumption in this State.